DivergentClouds/tundra/readme.txt

 - attempting to read undefined storage will read 0
 - block size is 1024 bytes
 - at most 4 storage devices may be attached
-- the kernel boundary address defaults to 0xffff
-- all other read/write mmio addresses default to 0
+- all read/write mmio addresses default to 0
 - the previous interrupt address defaults to 0
 - terminal i/o can use specific bytes to convey additional information